Published:

 What is the difference between a platform account and split payment?

-With a platform account, customer funds first flow into an account of the marketplace and are later forwarded to merchants.
-With split payment, a licensed PSP splits the payment directly – the commission goes to the marketplace, the rest directly to the seller.
+With the platform account, customer funds initially flow into an account of the marketplace and are later forwarded to the merchants.
+With split payment, a licensed PSP splits the payment directly u2013 the commission goes to the marketplace, the rest directly to the sellers.

 See detailed answer